Monday, February 1, 2021

 Decreasing emtionality through zōka

-Another angle through which we can approach the problem of 'emotionality' is closely related to the technique of using non-symbolism as a way of decreasing conceptuality that was discussed above.
-In the passage about non-symbolism, we saw that sounds could contrast in certain ways so as to be "devoid of any specific symbolized emotion" and that this allowed sounds to "speak for themselves in their own particularity" (Thornhill, 1998, 351).
-Experiencing sounds like this was described to be an experience that is similar to "natural experiences, when [...] not listening to music [and] when sounds simply happen" (Cage, 1981, 119).
-When the sounds in this way are stripped of symbolism, they are also stripped of a kind of 'human emotionality' and they can sound like they "simply happen" or spontaneously arise with a kind of naturalness and ease.
+Another angle through which we can approach the problem of 'emotionality' is to consider the use of non-symbolism as a method to reduce not only conceptuality but also emotionality.
+In the previous discussion about non-symbolism in relation to conceptuality, we learned that sounds could contrast in specific ways to be "devoid of any specific symbolized emotion," allowing them to "speak for themselves in their own particularity" (Thornhill 1998, 351).
+Experiencing sounds in this manner was described as similar to natural experiences when one is not listening to music, and sounds simply happen (Cage 1981, 119).
+When sounds are stripped of symbolism, they are also stripped of a kind of 'human emotionality' and can sound like they simply happen or arise spontaneously with naturalness and ease.

 When Alvin Lucier writes that the expressiveness of natural phenomena can serve as a model for music to emulate, I take him to describe an aesthetic ideal of naturalness:

 The 'expressivity' found in natural phenomena is not the emotionality found in self-expressive subjective, human music, but rather is the very lack of such emotion–it is a naturalness that is objective but nonetheless expressive.
 This quality of naturalness is captured in the aesthetic term zōka (造化 zàohuà) and there is an intimate connection between this kind of naturalness and the quality of blandness.
 The sounds of nature are, by nature, bland because they lack traces of human manipulation and beautification.
-Both qualities are about returning to "the most natural and unpretentious sonic state" (Tien, 2015, 40).
-The expressivity of emotionlessness is in a sense similar to talking about the taste of tastelessness but they point to different, yet related, aesthetic qualities.
+As Tien (2015) writes, both the qualities of blandness and naturalness are about returning to "the most natural and unpretentious sonic state" (Tien 2015, 40).
+The spontaneous expressivity of the emotionlessness of natural phenomena is similar to talking about the taste of things without artifice.
+Yet, these two terms also point to different aesthetic qualities.

 "[c]reation in nature happens without planning or purpose, so everything in it looks (by definition) natural.
 Artist's creation can't ordinarily escape looking man-made; only if he can somehow attain state of mind that eliminates purposefulness will he create as nature does, transcend artifice, and achieve this rare effect of naturalness, rightness." (n.d.)

 The music can not sound like a 'series of decisions' but must unfold organically without the audible presence of the composer’s intention.
-This 'process' that so to speak self-generates the work does, however, not have to be chance-driven, and Jürg Frey recognizes this quality even in the canon of Western music:
+This 'process' that so to speak self-generates the work does not have to be chance-driven, as in Cage's music, and Jürg Frey recognizes this quality even in the canon of Western music:

 "I do hear in his [Schumann's] music sometimes, not too often, a flow of chords without any effort of the composer.
 The music goes on and on, and the whole energy feels like it comes from inside the music, not as a compositional effort made by the composer.
 Obviously this has a strong impact on my thoughts and feelings.
 I also hear this 'going on by itself' in works by other composers, particularly in the pre-Baroque era, but with Schumann it’s coloured by a more personal handwriting.
 I don’t hear it with much of the expressionist music of the 20th century, and even sometimes not in the music of Schönberg.
 There a variety of expressionist gestures are used to move the music forward rather than it having this sense of 'going on by itself' with its own internal momentum.
 This 'going on by itself' is an issue that has concerned me for many, many years.
 It was even, I think, the initial spark at the beginning of my life as a composer."
 (Frey, J. & Sansón, G., n.d.)

-In the opening of Maderna's flute and piano duo Honeyrêves, we can see an example of music that relies on expressionist gestures to move forward.
+In the opening of Maderna's flute and piano duo Honeyrêves–seen as Figure 1 in the first part of this two-part essay–we can see an example of music that relies on expressionist gestures to move forward.
 The composer uses techniques such as contrasts in register, techniques, and dynamics to create energy and momentum in the music.
 However, this energy feels forced and lifeless–it disappears the moment the input stops.
-The opening passage, shown in Figure 1 of the first part of this essay, is devoid of zōka and instead is full of the composer's subjectivity and thought process–full of 'purpose'.
+The music is devoid of zōka and is instead full of the composer's subjectivity and thought process–full of 'purpose'.

 When the Chinese aestheticians were discussing zàohuà, one of the aspects they were looking for was li (理)the underlying principle and order of nature as reflected in organic forms.
 In a discussion of Huáng Gōngwàng’s Dwelling in the Fuchun Mountains, Sturman describes li as "a unifying force throughout the painting.
 It is the logic that determines movement, evolution, and transformation".
 It is achieved by "the logic or principle of his forms: brushstrokes, textures, and patterns interacting to establish rhythms and thematic movements" (2016, 189).
 In music, Frey recognizes that classical techniques such as thematic unity are fruitful methods for achieving zōka and liThe 'going on by itself' that Frey recognizes so clearly in Renaissance music (“the pre-Baroque era”) can be achieved by totally different means than those that Cage used.
 For Cage, these were instances of strong forms of continuity–the very opposite of the non-continuities that he used.
 While Cage accessed zōka from the perspective of chance, the Renaissance composer accessed it through a strong thematic unity, and a sense that the counterpoint of imitation kept the piece unfolding 'by itself'.